-Favicon is the short form of favourites icon also termed as bookmark icon can be defined as a small logo with .ico file extension, not with any other .bmp or .gif file usually seen in the address bar with a personalized image of the frequently visited URL, helps to an advertisement, promote or made as a standard trademark, meanwhile plays an important aspect in the website like google, Facebook where we have noted a small logo in the left side of the address bar which gives a professional look as well as appears in the users favorites bookmarks and also without favicon icon the website remains generic web page icon and favors as the shortcut from the favorite’s icon.
+Favicon is the short form of a favorites icon, also termed a bookmark icon can be defined as a small logo with a .ico file extension, not with any other .bmp or .gif file usually seen in the address bar with a personalized image of the frequently visited URL, helps to an advertisement, promote or made as a standard trademark, meanwhile plays an essential aspect in the website like google, Facebook where we have noted a small logo in the left side of the address bar which gives a professional look as well as appears in the users favorites bookmarks and also without favicon icon the website remains generic web page icon and favors as the shortcut from the favorite’s icon.

 The sample real-time example is shown below.
 Clicking favorites in the bookmark show typical icons.
-Even some Web services using XML and search engines make use of the favicon for their uniqueness.
+Even some Web services using XML and search engines use the favicon for their uniqueness.

-The basic meta tag is given below to link to the web page.
+The primary meta tag is given below to link to the web page.

 <link rel="icon" href="image path" type="image/icon type">

-In the above syntax, the image path is replaced with the actual location of the favicon.ico, which may be placed in an image directory.
-The last value type is a MIME-format file.
-And the image used here can be of any type, but the GIF format is declared more advanced.
+In the above syntax, you replace the image path with the actual location of the favicon.ico, which you might place in an image directory.
+The last value type is a MIME format file.
+You can use any type of image here, but we consider the GIF format more advanced.

 How to Create HTML Favicon?

-A web designer creates its own personalized icon and makes them associated with the web page.
-It is done with two means, browsers that support a favicon displayed in the particular browsers address bar.
-Secondly, with the tabbed document interface, it is displayed in the next link.
-Even it is selected from their own hard drive.
-Most importantly, the favicon must use (.ico) file format, and there are few free services to convert the image.
+A web designer creates their personalized icon and associates them with the web page.
+Browsers that support a favicon display it in their particular address bars, achieving this through two means.
+Secondly, it displays with the tabbed document interface in the next link.
+Even when selected from their hard drive, the favicon must, most importantly, use the (.ico) file format.
+There are a few free services that can convert the image.

-Once a developer is done with the design of a website, a favicon is added.
+Once a developer completes the design of a website, they add a favicon.
 Simply it replaces a blank document icon on the browser tab with an official web page icon.
-This helps him making a website or seeking a website easier as we know that the most popular search engine, google, is identified or impressed by the user by its logo theme.
+This enables a user to make a website more accessible or find a more accessible website.
+The most popular search engine, Google, impresses or identifies with the user through its logo theme.
 As the icon is too small, it should be clear for the user to understand.
 There are different methods to create a Favicon.
 Method 1 – automatic generation using File Manager, Method -2: Uploading a regular image.

 - Generating an image with a size of 16 x 16 pixels (Recognition of an image).
-Here Resizing can be done to make the image tiny for use as a favicon.
+Here, you can resize the image to make it tiny for use as a favicon.

-- Make conversion to a favicon.ico file format for the browser understanding.
+- Make a conversion to a favicon.ico file format for the browser’s understanding.

 - Uploading a generated icon into the website.

-- Next step adding the code to HTML.
-Even favicon can be used as a desktop or apple icon.
+- The next step is adding the code to HTML.
+You can even use a favicon as a desktop or Apple icon.

 How to Insert Favicon in HTML File?

-Creation of favicon can also be done with transparent background means in gif or .png format.
+You can also create the favicon with a transparent background, using either .gif or .png format.
 The question may arise why do we need a favicon?
-The answer is very simple, for having branding and marketing our website worldwide.
+The answer is very simple: branding and marketing our website worldwide.
 The little icon makes a web page a little more professional.
-Favicon is added to an HTML file in a simple way and must have the following characteristic, and at any time, you can add or change the favicon on the website.
+You add the favicon to an HTML file, which must have a particular characteristic.
+You can add or change the favicon on the website at any time.